fsharp/fslang-design/RFCs/FS-1139-optional-arguments-for-optional-parameters.md

 Another way of doing the same.

-Also, some interop issues and backward compatability issues prevents us from properly utilizing it
+Also, some interop issues and backward compatibility issues prevent us from properly utilizing it
  - Attribute values are expected to be constants or structs by both C# and F# specs

 # Alternatives